 Because the advancements propelling the current revolution are primarily software story-telling tools, and software can be transmitted around wires and computers faster than the “tools” of any previous generations.
 This makes a huge difference!

 #5 Software-defined visual storytelling

-From this vantage point, we can see many of the advances discussed earlier were precursors, early indicators and stepping stones to the revolution now surging into view, which we refer to as ‘software defined visual storytelling’ (#SDVS).
+From this vantage point, we can see that many of the advances discussed earlier were precursors, early indicators and stepping stones to the revolution now surging into view, which we refer to as ‘software defined visual storytelling’ (#SDVS).

 The #SDVS revolution is here now, and heralds changes that will dwarf those that came before, changing the world in ways we cannot yet fully grasp.

 #SDVS has also broadened the scope of video production.
 If your studio is in London but you need a live shot from Reykjavik, #SDVS and the global IP eco-system make this possible without crippling expense.
-In this and other ways, #SDVS storytelling tools democratize high value video production, generating to engage and powerfully influence society.
+In this and other ways, #SDVS storytelling tools democratize high value video production to engage and powerfully influence society.

 #SDVS makes all of this and much more possible, and will continue to make the world a better (and sometimes worse) place; but if understanding really matters, sharing your story very widely and very well is key.

 People are used to seeing content with high production values, and quick to judge when quality is lacking.
 If your video looks amateurish, that is how your story is perceived; my young children can tell which stories are crafted by professionals.